 Burdekin Shire Council will be accepting a range of agricultural plastics at no cost when delivered to the Home Hill Transfer Station.

 Agricultural plastics such as fluming, plastic drums (not used for fertilizer), plastic film such as pallet wrap and cotton bale wrap, commercial bread and milk crates, poly and HDPE pipe are all accepted.
 Council does not accept fertiliser bags as part of Agricultural plastics recycling.
 Please see the fertiliser bag recycling link for further information on recycling of this product.

-Recycling Design Technologies (RDT) will be collecting the plastics for recycling.
+AMDETT Services and Plastic Recycling will be collecting the plastics for recycling.